Haralabos Voulgaris: Gambling career

-Tom Dwan's alleged million-dollar debt

-During an interview given to Joe Ingram back in 2015, Voulgaris mentioned a "former NVG superhero" poker pro owing him millions of dollars after he agreed to place bets for him with an unknown bookmaker.
-The poker scene did the rest, with influencers such as Doug Polk speculating on the identity of said poker player, and coming to the conclusion that it could be Tom Dwan, a rumour that has not been confirmed.

-On Joe Ingram's 7 October 2022 podcast, Voulgaris referenced the multi-million dollar debt and acknowledged that Tom has repaid him.

 Dallas Mavericks

 On 4 October 2018, the Dallas Mavericks hired Voulgaris as Director of Quantitative Research and Development.
-On 16 June 2021, just two days after an article was released about conflicts that had arisen in the front office, conflicting reports surfaced that Voulgaris and the Mavericks parted ways.
+On 16 June 2021, just two days after an article was released about conflicts involving Voulgaris that had arisen in the front office, conflicting reports surfaced that Voulgaris and the Mavericks parted ways.

 CD Castellón

-Voulgaris acquired Spanish soccer club CD Castellón in July 2022.
-The move came one year after Voulgaris departed his role as Director of Quantitative Research and Development for the Dallas Mavericks.
-CD Castellón plays in Spain's third division, Primera División RFEF – Group 2.
-When Voulgaris purchased the club, the team had not reached the top-level Spanish soccer league La Liga in more than three decades.
+Voulgaris acquired Spanish football club CD Castellón in July 2022.
+The move came one year after Voulgaris departed his role as Director of Quantitative Research and Development for the Dallas Mavericks. when CD Castellón was playing in Spain's third division, Primera División RFEF – Group 2.
+When Voulgaris purchased the club, the team had not reached the top-level Spanish football league La Liga in more than three decades.
+In 2024, the club reached Segunda Division.